MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.3.8_
+- Fixes an issue with detecting MacOS-style ('\r') line ends in some scenarios.
+- Field accessors now throw `InvalidOperationException` when called at inappropriate times.
+  This might be a behavior breaking change for code that relied on invalid access patterns.

 _1.3.7_
 - Adds `CsvDataWriterOptions.QuoteStrings` which now allows quoting empty, non-empty, or all strings.
 This is useful when string data might otherwise be interpreted as a number.
 This obsoletes QuoteEmptyString option.